darko0124/darko0124/README.md

   I'm looking for an opportunity to further develop my skills in the Data field. 📊

-  Currently working on developing my skills, so i can write clear and efficent code. ⚙️
+  Currently working on further developing my skills, so i can write clear and efficent code. ⚙️

   In my free time I'm usually following a course or working on developing solutions. 🎓